chengr4/all-about-Database/database-design-course/README.md

 ## Relationships

-Break big table to smaller tables and make relationships
+- Break big table to smaller tables and make relationships
+- To know relationship between parent table and child table are important
+    - primary key goes on parent and foreign key goes on child

 ### One to One

+> Bi-direction that target table and current table point to each other

 E.g husband and wife, Soical Security number (SSN) and American